ojomaa/crossword/README.md

 # Crossword AI

-Python Script that uses AI to generate crossword puzzles
+Python Script that uses AI to generate crossword puzzles (IN PROGRESS)